Master of Professional Studies in Technology Entrepreneurship > Application Requirements

 IELTS/PTE scores can also be sent electronically and by doing this, an institution code is not required.
 PTE test takers can send their score report to the University through their Pearson Account.
 The University of Maryland downloads IELTS scores that have been transmitted to our e-download account.
 IELTS test takers should contact their IELTS test center directly to request electronic test scores be sent to the following IELTS e-download account:

-University of Maryland - The Graduate School
+Maryland - The Graduate School

 The Graduate School